miguelbe/AllSeeingEye/FinalProject.md

 Any other communication with the server will update the view within a second.

-Upon opening the application, the latest and most accurate room info data will be loaded from ???.
+Upon opening the application, the latest and most accurate room info data will be loaded from the database that other school systems use.
 Every 5 minutes the application will query for updates in room info data.

-The RAM usage of the application will not exceed ???.
+The RAM usage of the application will not exceed 50MB.

 ##Security